 The Underlying Belief

-There is an underlying premise and belief that you can do things faster than you actually can.
-The tendency is to estimate low.
+We don’t necessarily think about adding padspace because of our underlying belief that we can do things faster than we actually can.
+Our tendency is to estimate low.

-The other premise that can get you in trouble is the idea that nothing will go wrong.
+The other premise that can get us in trouble is the idea that nothing will go wrong.

-A better approach, and one that is more accurate, is that more often than not, there will be events that you did not foresee.
+A better approach, and one that’s closer to reality, is that more often than not, there will be obstacles that you didn’t foresee.
 You need to be prepared in case.

 This idea shows up often in business when a company operates under the assumption that there are no possible environmental changes that will impact their income such as a recession or a temporary shortage of supply or a storm system that halts delivery or a new business that competes and takes away customers.